Skip to main content

 In most study programmes assignments and preparation for teaching activities and exams will be done in groups.
 Many students also choose to form study groups, where they meet and discuss the syllabus, go through assignments and prepare for teaching activities or exams together.

 Working in groups has many advantages.
 You learn a lot from talking with your fellow students about your syllabus and get other perspectives on what you read.
 You can also help each other out if there are difficult things in the syllabus, and you can share an interest for the courses you find most exciting.
-You also learn a lot about yourself and how you and other people react in a collaborative setting.
-It will give you a lot of good tools, you can use, when you later start a job where you have to collaborate with people who may not be similar to you.

 The other students in your group can also become the ones you do social things with outside of class.
 They are often the ones who help you keep your motivation up and get you through the busy periods.

-Teaching and litterature in English
+Teaching and literature in English

 CBS offers bachelor and master programmes taught in either Danish or English.
 Sometimes you will also find courses taught in English in Danish-taught programmes.